 The Southwestern Community College District is committed to a safe educational and work environment for all students and staff, as well as the community.
 Emergencies can occur and it is the District’s policy to provide timely notification of dangers to students, faculty, and staff members.

-An emergency is an immediate threat to the health and safety of students or employees.
+An emergency is an immediate threat to the health and/or safety of students and employees.
 In the event of an emergency, the Southwestern Community College District will immediately initiate appropriate emergency communications to protect the safety of students and employees, in order to notify them, to provide them with sufficient time to take appropriate safety measures.

 The District has various systems in place for communicating information quickly.
 The District’s emergency communication response plan is comprised of the following communication components in which any or all may be utilized: